edysfy/Group_website/process/sysImp.md

   <img src="supporting_images/user.png" width="850px">
   </p>

-This service, allowing the user to set and edit their gender and dob, as well as getting the users posts and displaying it on a timeline.
-It works with two components.
-The User and the Userpost-Display component.
+This service allows the user to set and edit their gender and dob, as well as facilitating getting the users posts and displaying it on a timeline.
+It works with two components; the User and the Userpost-Display component.

 ### This is how the User component looks on the UI, when the user has not entered their gender or date of birth:
   <p align="center">